-Literacy is crucial to the success of individuals in both their career aspirations and their quality of life.
-Strong literacy skills are closely linked to the probability of having a good job, good earnings and access to training opportunities.
-The complexity of today’s world means that students leaving Ratton need to be proficient in reading, writing and communication in order to understand and participate fully in all aspects of life.
+At Ratton we believe that literacy is the heart of all learning.
+It is crucial to the success of students in their career aspirations and their quality of life.
+The complexity of today’s world means that students leaving Ratton need to be proficient in reading, writing and communication in order to access and participate fully in all aspects of life.

 Drop Everything and Read

-We want to encourage everyone in our school community to read for pleasure and have therefore set aside time in our school week for this to happen.
-We call this time ‘Drop Everything and Read (DEAR)’.
-This happens once a week in tutor time and in English lessons.
-Pupils are encouraged to take responsibility for choosing their own books from our well-resourced library and take the opportunity to read for pure enjoyment.
-All our students also have access to a fully resourced online library with over 1500 titles to enjoy.
-This online resource also is used within English lessons.
+We want to provide everyone in our school community with the access to books and the opportunity to read for pleasure.
+We put time aside in the school week called ‘Drop Everything and Read’ which happens once a week in tutor times and in English lessons.
+Pupils are encouraged take responsibility for choosing their own books from our well-resourced library and take the opportunity to read for pure enjoyment.
+If you are looking for reading suggestions, please click on the link below

 World Book Day

 World Book Day is a fantastic opportunity to celebrate our favourite authors, books and characters.
 Teachers and pupils get involved by dressing up as their favourite characters.
 Tutor groups take part in a World Book Day quiz and subject teachers take part by reading a section of a thrilling short story at the start of each lesson – pupils must wait until lesson 5 to hear the ending, which makes it even more tense and exciting.